Greetings, readers. Welcome to the HubSpot Marketing Blog.

 And that's something marketers should continue to pay attention to -- not just the growth of blogging, but how many different interpretations of it exist.
 Just look at Facebook Live, Facebook Instant Articles, and Snapchat Stories against the context of the dictionary definition of a blog from above: “a web site on which someone writes about personal opinions, activities, and experiences.”
 Replace “writes about” with “shares,” and you could make the case that most of today’s content platforms -- including social media networks -- are their very own versions of blogs.

 Want to learn more about the future of blogging and marketing as a whole?
-Check out the latest edition of our State of Inbound report here.
+Check out the latest edition of our State of Marketing report.